Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

-People with coronary artery disease often also have peripheral vascular disease.
+People with coronary artery disease (CAD) often also have PVD.

 Risk factors that may be changed or treated include:

-The symptoms of peripheral vascular disease may resemble other conditions.
-Consult your physician for a diagnosis.
+The symptoms of PVD may look like other conditions.
+See your healthcare provider for a diagnosis.

-The main goals for treatment of peripheral vascular disease are to control the symptoms and halt the progression of the disease to lower the risk for heart attack, stroke, and other complications.
+The main goals for treatment of PVD are to control the symptoms and halt the progression of the disease to lower the risk for heart attack, stroke, and other complications.

 Treatment may include:

-Complications of peripheral vascular disease most often occur because of decreased or absent blood flow.
+Complications of PVD most often occur because of decreased or absent blood flow.
 Such complications may include:

-Steps to prevent PVD are primarily aimed at management of the risk factors for PVD.
+To prevent PVD, take steps to manage the risk factors.
 A prevention program for PVD may include:

 Copyright © 2016 Baylor Scott & White Health.
 All Rights Reserved. |